lingsamuel/Nymph/README.md

 `$strategy` points how object merge works.

-Avaliable values:
+Available values:
 - merge (default): will add all new properties and replace all existed properties to object.
 Unlisted properties keep unchanged.
 - replace: Replace whole object.
 This doesn't control the list property.
 - replace-exist: adds nothing, only replaces all existed properties to object.
-- add-newly: replaces nothing, only adds all new properties to object.
+- add-new: replaces nothing, only adds all new properties to object.

 `$strategy` doesn't control list.
 List strategy is special, see `$strategy-list`.